 Here are a few questions to consider when determining the currency of your source:

 Relevance refers to the importance of the information for your needs.
-If you are after basic information like the train times then you probably won’t need multiple information sources but when you are looking for information for your assignments or thesis you should look at several sources to gain a better understanding of the topic.
+If you are after basic information like the train times then you probably won’t need multiple information sources, but when you are looking for information for your assignments or thesis you should look at several sources to gain a better and wider understanding of the topic.
 You also need to determine what level of information is suitable for your information needs.
 Remember that you shouldn’t use theses as information sources for your own thesis or assignment.

 Here are a few questions to consider when determining the relevance of your source: